judeaugustinej/Boss-in-the-cloud/Vagrant/Basic.md

 #####Vagrantfile
 A single file that defines what a particular Vagrant box is, including the base box, network settings, and provisioning.

+#####package.box
+When using the VirtualBox provider, it’s a tarred, gzip file containing the following:
+Vagrantfile
+box-disk.vmdk --- box-disk.vmdk is the virtual hard disk drive
+box.ovf       --- defines the virtual hardware for the box. metadata.json --- tells vagrant what provider the box works with